NeurodataWithoutBorders/nwb-schema/docs/storage/source/storage_hdf5.rst

-    attributes                    HDF5 attributes on the HDF5 group links                         HDF5 SoftLinks within the HDF5 group linkable                      Not mapped; Stored in schema only quantity                      Not mapped; Number of appearances of the dataset. neurodata_type                Attribute ``neurodata_type``
+    attributes                    HDF5 attributes on the HDF5 group links                         HDF5 SoftLinks within the HDF5 group linkable                      Not mapped; Stored in schema only quantity                      Not mapped; Number of appearances of the group neurodata_type                Attribute ``neurodata_type``
     namespace ID                  Attribute ``namespace``
     object ID                     Attribute ``object_id``